postlund/pyatv/docs/development/airplay.md

 - Device authentication ("pairing")
 - Playing media via URL

-In the external interface, AirPlay support is implemented via the `interface.Stream` API.
+In the external interface, AirPlay support is implemented via the {% include api i="interface.Stream" %}
+API.

 Additional features will be added as needed.